Hysterectomy for womb cancer

 The surgeon usually removes:

-- the womb and the cervix (called a total hysterectomy)
+- the womb and the cervix – this is called a total hysterectomy

-- the fallopian tubes and both ovaries (called a bilateral salpingo-oophorectomy or BSO).
+- the fallopian tubes and both ovaries – this is called a bilateral salpingo-oophorectomy or BSO.

 - lymph nodes close to the womb (pelvic nodes)

 - lymph nodes higher up in the abdomen (para-aortic nodes)

-- the omentum – a layer of fat and tissue at the front of the abdomen, which covers the organs in the tummy area.
+- the omentum – a layer of fat and tissue covering the organs in the front of the tummy area (abdomen).

 If you are still having regular periods, after having a hysterectomy and your ovaries removed, you will start the menopause.
 This can cause menopausal symptoms.

-You may be offered the option to not have their ovaries removed, to prevent an early menopause.
+Sometimes it may be an option not to have your ovaries removed.
+This will prevent an early menopause.
 This is usually only possible if you have a low-grade, early-stage cancer.